 Similarly, rear-end auto accidents have a tendency to cause neck injuries resulting from the head suddenly moving backward and then forward.
 The National Institute of Neurological Disorders and Strokes observes that half of all traumatic brain injuries result from motor vehicle accidents.

 Suing for car accident injuries

 Teen drunk drivers are inclined to be more reckless when they drive, as compared to older drunk drivers.
 Regardless of their age, a drunk driver poses a distinct risk of injury to other motorists and their passengers.
-If you are involved in an accident caused by a drunk driver, contact an attorney who has experience in handling drunken driving accident cases.
-The attorney can advise you on how to seek compensation for the injuries you have suffered.
+If you are involved in an accident caused by a drunk driver, contact a drunk driving accidents attorney in El Paso & Las Cruces attorney who has experience in handling drunken driving accident cases.
+The personal injury attorney can advise you on how to seek compensation for the injuries you have suffered.